topo-gps/ios-manual/en/main/dashboard.rst

    *The map with the coordinate panel.*

-The coordinates that are displayed on the coordinate panel are the coordinates of the point in the middle of the cross.
+The coordinates that are displayed on the coordinates panel are the coordinates of the point in the middle of the cross.

 By :ref:`moving the map <ss-modifying-map-screen>` you can position the middle of the cross to the point of which you want to determine the coordinates.
 To quickly determine the coordinates of your current position,